 It was already dark when my wife answered the satellite call, “Hello!
 Did you get one?”
 As I replied, “Yes!
 It’s a beautiful silvertip.”
 My voice cracked, my knees buckled, and tears filled my eyes.
 All of the emotions and fatigue hit at that moment.
 I really don’t remember much more of the conversation.
 As soon as the call was over I hit the sack.
-As I lay in my sleeping bag looking at the countless stars in the dark sky I began to replay the last 40 hours:
+As I lay in my sleeping bag looking at the countless stars in the dark sky I began to replay my British Columbia grizzly bear hunt and the last 40 hours:

-At 5:00 AM the day before my family took me to our small regional airport for my 7:00 AM flight.
+At 5:00 AM the day before my family took me to our small regional airport for my 7:00 AM flight to start my British Columbia grizzly bear hunt.
 Being a seasoned traveler of one previous hunting trip, I had no problems.
 I had connecting flights in Minneapolis and Seattle before I cleared customs in Prince George.
 By 1:00 PM I was meeting Les at his float plane on Tabar Lake.
 The flight to Saiya Lake was spectacular!
-There were bear on the roads below, moose swimming in the lakes, mountain goats on the peaks, but no grizzly.
+There were bear on the roads below, moose swimming in the lakes, mountain goats on the peaks, but no grizzly bears.
 We were able to get a Spartan camp set up just before dark.

 We ate some of Les’s mom’s famous cabbage rolls heated over the fire and caught up on some BS before turning in.
 With the time adjustment I had no problem waking before daylight.
 We put together a couple of light packs filled the water bottles and struck out before sunrise.
 There was wildlife sign everywhere.
 There were wolf tracks on the trail we followed, the moose had rubs on several trees, and there was a spot with a natural salt lick that was dug into the forest.
 As, we started to climb the first mountain the berries were thick.
 There was lots of bear sign in the plants.